garrettkatz/docker-base/README.md

 `$ docker build -f ./docker/Dockerfile -t="docker-base" .`

-Check the Dockerfile to see what happens when you build.
+Read the comments in the Dockerfile to see what happens when you build.
 To run the image you built in a container:

 `$ docker run -it --rm docker-base`